Robotic vacuum cleaners and mops

 The Kärcher robotic vacuum cleaners offer a wide range of functions and configuration options – while also being really simple to use.
 The combination of robot, cloud and control via smartphone app forms the perfect basis for the best cleaning results.
 Use the timer functions and configure the cleaning programmes to suit your individual needs.
 And if a security update or new functions are available for the robot, you'll be automatically notified by the app.
 Discover our autonomous cleaning solutions for your everyday chores and gain time for the finer things in life.

-Starting your robotic vacuum cleaner remotely is so simple using the smartphone app, so you can get back to a clean house.
+Starting your robotic vacuum cleaner remotely is simple using the smartphone app, so you can get back to a clean house.
 Our robotic vacuum cleaners and mops do the job for you.
 The robot uses high-tech LiDAR laser navigation to initially establish a floorplan of your home.
 When it sets out on its cleaning run, its precise sensors ensure it always knows exactly where it is, how to get around obstacles in the room or where it needs to turn at steps or stairs.
 The robot vacuums and mops fully autonomously and guides itself back to its charging station.
-The live mapping function means you can check the cleaning progress at any time.
-The top-spec model, the RCV 5, also features AI object detection so it can automatically drive around or go around even low objects such as shoes or cables.
-It even detects carpets and delivers an extra thorough clean when in vacuum mode or avoids them altogether while in mop mode.

 The choice is yours: tailor the cleaning level and choose from various cleaning methods